phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/property-read.rst

 In this situation, the child class would have a @property-read tag for each magic property.

-@property-read tags MUST NOT be used in a :term:`PHPDoc` that is not associated with a *class* or *interface*.
+@property-read tags MUST NOT be used in a PHPDoc that is not associated with a *class* or *interface*.

 Effects in phpDocumentor
 ------------------------

-:term:`Structural Elements` of type *class* or *interface* tagged with the
+Structural Elements of type *class* or *interface* tagged with the
 @property-read tag will show an extra property in their property listing matching the data provided with this tag.